-RESPONSE: The EPA agrees generally that conventional engineering practices may not be sufficient, but it may not be appropriate to test innovative approaches in a watershed such as the Bristol Bay watershed.
-The EPA is not aware of innovative mitigation measures that have sufficient history to be applicable to this location.
+EPA RESPONSE: We agree generally that conventional engineering practices may not be sufficient, but it may not be appropriate to test innovative approaches in a watershed such as the Bristol Bay watershed.
+We are not aware of innovative mitigation measures that have sufficient history to be applicable to this location.